LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/proactive-engagements-for-web-messaging.md

  4. Give your Goal a name, such as ‘Generate Leads’, then select the Goal Type and indicator, which should define what activity will be counted as successful towards this goal.
 Click _Save_ in the bottom right corner, and then _Done_ on the next page.
  5. Next adjust your Campaign Audience and Campaign Timeframe, selecting the most appropriate parameters to meet your goal.
  6. To add an engagement, click the _Add Engagement_ button on your main campaign page.
  7. You can use this page to customize your engagement by format, use case, style and size - you can even design your own button and tailor it to your brand.
-For a proactive campaign, we recommend using a sticky, toaster or slide-out format (LiveEngage offers a number of other effective campaign types to meet your needs - see the selection below).
+For a proactive campaign, we recommend using a sticky, toaster or slide-out format (the Conversational Cloud offers a number of other effective campaign types to meet your needs - see the selection below).
 Click _Next_.
  8. In the Engagement Studio you can customize different aspects of the Engagement, adding your own branded design if preferred.
 Click _Save_.
  9. The Window Studio is next, giving you the chance to personalize your conversation window branding and configure surveys.
 Give your window a name and click _Save_.
 10. In the Location Library, you can choose where you would like your button to appear - as this is a proactive campaign, choose the page most appropriate for your engagement.
 Click _Next_.